St. Petersburg International Economic Forum: Forum venue

 Temporary partner pavilions located in the open-air sections of Lenexpo host various events, including presentations and cultural events.

 In 2016 SPIEF will take place at a new venue – the ExpoForum Convention and Exhibition Centre, located in Pulkovo Heights.

 Transport for participants

-Each year since 2007, the Forum's partners have included a major global auto manufacturer, which donates over 200 new executive-class cars for SPIEF participants.
+Each year since 2007, the Forum's partners have included a major global car manufacturer, which donates over 200 new executive-class cars for SPIEF participants.
 As a rule, these cars bear the Forum logo.
 Once the Forum is over, distributors sell these cars at a discount.